QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 ## Conditional branching

-This is how you can do a conditional branching.
+This is how you can do conditional branching.

 ![](images/JOqn3e0W34NdSegcavfu1O9dS2GE99P8WWnGxczXSljzVVaVm3K9LVgR3S2ohRZl5kaSZ8oY594E56v2A0yNHQ2Abzhvcg8mgZHkqYVdnjEnFWRDVsU2APKxnT7kDEdq1m00.png)

 Note that instead of using
 "A test" and true/false, you could use the same symbol but writing a condition instead of true/false.
-You could have more than 2 state branched by using that, and the automate will always take the most fitting condition like
+You could have more than 2 states branched by using that, and the automate will always take the most fitting condition like

 * x = 5